nest/nest-simulator/pynest/examples/Potjans_2014/readme.md

 	* `helpers.py`
 	Helper functions for the simulation and evaluation of the microcircuit.
 	* `network.py`
-	File which gathers all parameters and connects the different nodes with each other.
+	Gathers all parameters and connects the different nodes with each other.
 	* `network_params.py`
 	Contains the parameters for the network.
 	* `sim_params.py`